Dominick Argento Chamber Opera Competition

 A distinguished panel of composers and opera directors select the winning finalists.
-Scenes from three operas chosen as finalists are presented in a showcase performance at the NOA annual conference in January of odd years.
+Scenes from three operas chosen as finalists are presented in a showcase performance with piano at the NOA national conference in January following the application deadline.
 The opera chosen as the winner of the NOA Chamber Opera Competition is then performed in a full production with instrumental ensemble at the national conference in the following year.